How to Identify Penetrating damp?

 Properties that have been built with solid walls are the most likely to suffer from damp from penetrating damp compared to those that have cavity walls.

 Having cavity wall construction provides protection against moisture penetration.
 This is due to cavity walls providing an air gap between the internal and external walls meaning that there is no moisture can easily gain access to the inner walls of the building.

 Property owners should be aware that this does not mean that having cavity walls makes you exempt from penetrating damp issues.
 There can be problems from cavity wall insulation where the walls can become blocked which then allows water access to the inner wall even though there is an air gap that usually prevents this from occurring.

 If there is an issue with the outer wall of the cavity then this will allow moisture to pass through to the inner wall.
 This could then cause damage to the insulation of the cavity.
 Having damp insulation transfers moisture to the inner walls of the building.

 We hope this guide has provided you with a better insight into how to spot signs of penetrating damp.
 If there are symptoms of moisture penetration, then it is always best to have a damp specialist conduct a survey at your property, to make sure the damp problem is diagnosed correctly.

-By having a survey conducted with one of our team will you have a full inspection on all areas of the property for signs of damp and potential timber-related problems as well.
+By having a survey conducted with one of our team based in England, Wales and Scotland you will have a full inspection of all areas of the property for signs of damp and potential timber-related problems as well.
 Once the survey has been completed then a detailed report will be sent out to you.